Couple offer up chance to win luxury six-bedroom mansion in raffle

 Current owners Nigel and Melanie Walsh said a difficult property market, Brexit and Stamp Duty were hurdles to achieving a sale, so after nine months decided to adopt a creative approach.

-Raffling off the property at £13.50 a ticket after being inspired by similar competitions, Ms Walsh, 65, said it is a “grand old house in lovely surroundings”.
+Raffling off the property at £13.50 a ticket after being inspired by similar competitions, Melanie, 65, said it is a "grand old house in lovely surroundings."

+The house is famous in its own right as Melanie said the property has appeared on television notably in children’s show ChuckleVision, and in the 1999 adaptation of Great Expectations.

+Prior to this in its former lifetime, it has also been used as a school and by the Army as Camp 33 to house Italian prisoners of war in the grounds.

-“It is time to move on, and it will be heart wrenching because this is a part of me… it has been a joy, we have had some great fun,” she told the Press Association.
+Melanie added: "It is time to move on, and it will be heart wrenching because this is a part of me… it has been a joy.

-“There is just the two of us now – 7,500 square feet for two people – I mean it is funny, but it is crazy, we just don’t fill it anymore,” she said.
+"There is just the two of us now – 7,500 square feet for two people – I mean it is funny, but it is crazy, we just don’t fill it anymore," she added.

-“I just got the feeling the house needed a new family, a new chapter.
-It has had a fantastic life.”

 The mother-of-three said when they bought the house in November 1992, it was in the “most derelict state” and required a lot of work before they moved in in July 1993.